rnilva/pysabberstone/README.md

    ```

 6. You can find out examples in the bunch of rubbish codes in the root directory of Python part.

+7. New system currently only works in Unix-based systems.